- Copywriting Services

-Once you understand how they’re “working it,” then you can develop a strategy that works for you.
+Once you understand how others are “working it,” then you can develop a strategy that works for you.
 Slowly jump into the mix and try things on your own.
 Join in the fun.

 Contribute to conversations (in writing).
 Make the effort to get to know others.
 And contribute your knowledge and assistance when possible.

 You can’t be just a bystander or simply set up a profile.
 That would be like joining Rotary and not attending the meetings or attending the meetings but not actively participating in any way.

 You also can’t simply repost content that others have created.
 In order for people to get to know you, you have to post about the things that are important to you.
 Original content–whether it’s in tweets, photos, videos or written posts–gives others insight into who you are.